algorithmiaio/sample-apps/algo-dev-demo/h2o/README.md

 1. Click the "+" on [algorithmia.com](https://algorithmia.com/) to create a new algorithm
 2. Give your algorithm any name (referred to in the rest of these instructions as YOUR_ALGO_NAME), pick "Java", "Full access to internet" and "Can call other algorithms" (not "Advanced GPU")
 3. Click Create Algorithm
-4. Copy the GIT command, open up a local console in a directory of your choosing, and run the GIT command to pull down the algorithm's repo
+4. Copy the Git command, open up a local console in a directory of your choosing, and run the Git command to pull down the algorithm's repo

-Note: you can always find the GIT command in the "manage" tab of [your algorithm's webpage](https://algorithmia.com/user#))
+Note: you can always find the Git command in the "manage" tab of [your algorithm's webpage](https://algorithmia.com/user#))

 #### Modify/add files to the algorithm repo
 1. Copy `gbm_pojo_test.java` into `src/main/java/YOUR_USERNAME/YOUR_ALGO_NAME/` and add a package declaration so that the first line reads `package YOUR_USERNAME.YOUR_ALGO_NAME;`